German Shepherd Now

 The breed forgives some mistakes, but not all of them.
 A Labrador might bounce back from a lazy first year.
 A German Shepherd usually won’t.
 Most of the behavioral nightmares owners deal with at age two started in the first few months, when the puppy was small and everything still felt manageable.

-These are the mistakes that experienced Shepherd owners wish someone had spelled out before they brought a puppy home.
+These are the mistakes that experienced Shepherd owners wish someone had spelled out before bringing a puppy home.
+I’ve owned four Shepherds across thirty years, starting with Bruce when I was 11, and I’ve made or watched friends make most of these.
 (If you’re still in the planning phase, our complete German Shepherd cost breakdown covers the financial side.)

 Missing the Socialization Window